Are Bookings Low for Online Teachers Now?

 For example, when the Coronavirus pandemic began, I was suddenly flooded with bookings.
 I could not keep up.
 There was no way for me to know that there would be a pandemic and kids would be stuck inside for months.
 There is no way I could have foreseen that online teaching would suddenly be a desperate need.

 This is true for teaching English to adults, too.
 For example, at some point a few years ago, Turkey’s currency plummeted.
 All of my Turkish students disappeared.
 Classes became doubly expensive for them overnight.
-The month before, teaching English online to Turkish students made up half of my months take-home pay.
+The month before, teaching English online to Turkish students made up half of my month’s take-home pay.
 Suddenly, I had zero Turkish students on my schedule.

 You can’t predict the future.

-Think of it like the stock market, in a way.
-You invest the time now.
+So, invest the time now.
 Start working for one company and then another.
-Before you know it, you will have lots of students and you will be able to weather any kind of ups and downs in the ESL market.
+Before you know it, you will have lots of students and be able to weather any ups and downs in the ESL market.

 Every journey starts with the first step.

-Just take the leap 🪂
+Just leap 🪂

 and